If your website is not showing up on Google, there are a variety of factors that could be responsible.

 4. Website is Penalized and Taken Out of the Google Index

 Google has a set of guidelines that website owners must follow for their website to be eligible to rank in search results.
-If you violate these guidelines (or Google suspects you are) then your site will receive a penalty.
+If you violate these guidelines (or Google suspects you are), your site will receive a penalty.

 This will either cause your pages to rank lower or to be excluded from the index entirely.